Faculty and Staff:

 Mr. Michalski received both his Bachelor’s Degree and Master’s Degree in Education from Northern Arizona University.
 After working in the Lake Havasu School District for several years, he joined the staff of PHA.
 Now going into his fourth year at PHA, he is a familiar face on campus.
 His classes are known for the wide range of exciting educational activities which they often include.
 He’s thoroughly excited to add even more dynamic activities to his classes this year.

-Rabbi Moshe Rubinovich– Sixth Grade Boys and Eighth Grade Boys Judaic Studies
+Rabbi Avraham Perton– Sixth Grade Boys and Eighth Grade Boys Judaic Studies

 Mrs. Sara Twerski– Sixth Grade Girls Judaic Studies